-Notice given by: Mr Young Date: 25 March 2025 Status: To be moved: That the NT
+Mr Young Notice given by: 25 March 2025 Date: Status: To be moved:

-That the NT Legislative Assembly recognise the importance of investing in the regional and remote road network across the Territory, to drive economic development and improve connectivity, flood immunity, safety and access for all Territorians.
+That the NT Legislative Assembly recognise the importance of investing in the regional and remote road network across the Territory, to drive economic development and improve connectivity.

+flood immunity, safety and access for all Territorians.